See a list of chapters.

 extent of uncultivated country, where a veritable cold seizes me.

-Above my head no longer the heavy suspended stones, but the far-off
+Above my head are no longer the heavy suspended stones, but the far-off

 expanse of the blue night sky--where are shining now myriads upon